Logistics optimization: focus on all processes with potential for optimization

 Logistics optimization begins with a look at the status quo.
 How are goods distributed and stored?
 According to which principles is the warehouse layout designed?
 What systemic peculiarities, limitations, etc. are there?
 All processes that are part of the value chain are considered here and presented in a standardized manner.
 As part of an on-site survey, material and information flows are examined, the warehouse technology used and space occupancy are recorded and processes are observed.

 Data on the flow of goods, operating data, costs and time expenditure are then recorded.
-In this way, targets or optimum values can be defined that make all subsequent logistics optimization measures measurable.
+In this way, targets or optimum values can be defined that make all subsequent logistics optimization approaches measurable.

 Identification of optimization potential

 The next step is to identify and describe weak points.
-The focus here is on access rates, travel times and the like.
-KPIs that were defined in advance are also included.
+The focus here is on access rates, travel times etc. KPIs that were defined in advance are also included.

 Development of a catalog of measures